supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 ### **Define function to work with metadata**

-In this function described recreation of the source project metadata with new tag metadata.
-Right after updating the metadata, we need to obtain added metadata on the previous step to get the IDs in the next steps.
-If a tag with the `tag_name` already exists in the metadata, we could just use it if it fits our requirements.
-In case this tag doesn't meet our requirements, it would be better to create a new one with a different name.
-On the other hand, we could update the tag values.
+This function is used to recreate the source project metadata with new tag metadata.
+Right after updating the metadata, we need to obtain added metadata again work with it in the next steps.
+In case a tag with the `tag_name` already exists in the metadata, we could just use it if it fits our requirements.
+If this tag doesn't meet our requirements, it would be better to create a new one with a different name.

 ```python
 def refresh_meta(project_meta, new_tag_meta):